riti1302/Face_landmark_detection/README.md

   ### Test a new image
   Change the image path from main function.

     line 30  img_path = 'input_image_path'

-output file is saved as Output_faces.jpg in the root directory.
+Output file is saved as Output_faces.jpg in the root directory.